Managing Users.

 $ cp -rT /etc/skel /var/www/mercury

-Only them, we can run:
+Only then, we can run:

 $ sudo useradd -d /var/www/mercury mercury